sylumer/automators/Technology/x-callback-url.md

 ---

 # Overview
 x-callback-url is a standardised system for inter-app communication on iOS devices.
 It allows apps to communicate with each other by using [[URL Schemes|URLs]] to trigger actions in other apps *and* receive responses back.
-This system was particularly useful for developers who wanted to create workflows that involve multiple apps working together seamlessly before the introduction of Shortcuts intents on Apple's platforms.
+This system was particularly useful for developers who wanted to create workflows that involve multiple apps working together seamlessly before the introduction of Shortcuts intents on [[Apple|Apple's]] platforms.

 # Key Components
 - **URL Scheme**: Each app that supports x-callback-url has a unique [[URL Schemes\|URL scheme]] that defines how other apps can communicate with it.